p4rkerw/SALSA/Tutorial/README.md

 --modality rna \
 --threads 10
 ```
 **Inspect the genotyped vcf** Note that the first 3 variants are physically-phased, which is indicated by the pipe character in their genotype.
 In contrast, the last 2 variants are not phased.
+This vcf contains filtered variants that did not pass QC metrics (eg. variant number 5 has 'QD' in the filter field).
+If you want to adjust the filtering thresholds before proceeding to the next step take a look at the GATK VariantFiltration tool.
 ```
 bcftools query -f '[%CHROM,%POS,%REF,%ALT,%GT,%FILTER\n]' vcfdir/rna_genotype/pbmc.rna.chr22.vcf.gz | head -n5
 # chr22,16604409,A,G,1|1,PASS